The half hardy perennial Anoda typically flowers from the middle of summer until the first frost of autumn.

 Anoda are upright plants that typically grow to between 30 centimetres and 75 centimetres (12 to 30 inches) in height.

 The genus is a member of the mallow family (Malvaceae).
 They have cup shaped solitary flowers of yellow, blue, purple or white, and lobed leaves.

 Anoda cristata photograph by Anthony Mendoza.

-It is best to plant Anoda just below the soil surface at a depth of about half a centimetre, with a spacing of approximately 30 centimetres.
+It is best to plant Anoda just below the soil surface at a depth of about half a centimetre, with a spacing of approximately 30 centimetres (one foot).

 Anoda should be planted out just after the last frost of spring.
 Anoda prefers to be grown in the sun, but may require light shade in the afternoons in particularly hot areas.